Cari Champion Husband, Age, Height, Children, Salary, Net Worth

 She was also recently listed in the Ebony Power 100 of 2017 for elevating the status of women in a male-dominated field.
 She has established a foundation for black women in the media.

-Champion was aware that working for ESPN would give her the opportunity to embrace both her love of sports and the role that women play in them.
+Champion was aware that working for ESPN would allow her to embrace both her love of sports and the role that women play in them.
 This is clear in her weekly “Be Honest” Podcast, which, with the help of guests, takes a frank look at the worlds of sports and pop culture.

 Cari Champion Education